andreatramacere/jetset/doc/user_guide/documentation_notebooks/depending_pars/depending_pars.rst

     ==> par B is now depending on ['B0', 'R0', 'R_H'] according to expr B0*np.power((R0/R_H),1.1)

-example depending par: fitting with a Jet model with depending pars
+Example depending par: fitting with a Jet model with depending pars
 -------------------------------------------------------------------

+In this example we show how to use the previous model during a Fit

 .. code:: ipython3